noahehall/theBookOfNoah/linux/docker/docker.md

       - startup assitance
       - superision
       - monitoring
       - coordination with other in-container pprocesses
+      - validation
+        - presumed links/alias
+        - env vars
+        - network access
+        - network port availability
+        - root file system mount params (read-write/only)
+        - volumes
+        - current user

   - use base images to create common layers
     - do not set the default user int he base otherwise all implementations will not be able to update the image